Bristol stop and search: Race campaigners fear some feel 'targeted' by police powers

 The searches took place in Bristol city centre, St Pauls, Easton, Eastville, Ashley Down, Temple, and Fishponds, under Section 60 of the Criminal Justice and Public Order Act.

-Darrian Williams, 16, was killed in Bristol and is another victim of knife crime in the city Credit: Avon and Somerset Police
+Darrian Williams, 16, was murdered in Bristol.
+Credit: Avon and Somerset Police

 In total, 33 people stopped during this period, around 60% were black despite the city's Black and Asian population being 18%.